Discover the best Northland campgrounds. From free camp spots to popular holiday parks, there’s something for all campers here.

 The fees are extremely reasonable and will set you back around $18/night for adults, and $9 a night for kids between 5 and 17.
 If you’re travelling with infants, you can save a few bucks as they stay free.

 This campsite is located on an island and is off the well-beaten track, so don’t expect all of the mod-cons you’ll find at many of these other campgrounds.

+Aside from camping, Urupukapuka Bay is a preserved recreation reserve that holds many activities to do in Paihia.
 With a location that’s second to none though, we think it’s worth braving the cold-water showers.